Walk Leader Registration

 10. First Aid Kit.
 Members are required to have their own first aid kit in their backpack.
 This enables first aid kits to combined in the case of multiple injuries or injuries to several people.
 If the group is separated or someone is lost it means that everyone has a first aid kit.
 Suggestions for items in your first aid kit is on the Frequently Asked Questions section of our club website.
 The UBMBC subsidises first aid training for members.

-Temporary Members Form, downloaded from the club website.
+11. Guests.
+Visitors may take part in activities subject to the leader’s prior approval.
+Visitors must complete a Temporary Members Form, downloaded from the club website.
 Juniors (under 18) must also be approved by the leader, complete a Temporary Members Form and be accompanied by a parent, guardian or grandparent who is responsible for the junior.

 12. Advise the leader if you would not like to be photographed during the walk.